 The ferries to Corfu from mainland Greece run daily all year round.

 The frequency of the ferry routes from Corfu to the rest of the Ionian islands and Italy depends on the season.

 Ferries from Corfu to Italy

-- Corfu - Brindisi: The ferry route from Corfu to Brindisi is available several days a week.
-It takes around 7.5 hours to reach the port of Brindisi and ferries usually travel overnight.
+- Corfu - Brindisi: The ferry Corfu - Brindisi is available several days a week.
+It takes around 7.5 hours to reach the port of Brindisi and is usually an overnight trip.

 - Corfu - Bari: There are frequent crossings from Corfu to Bari and the trip lasts 8.5 hours on average.

 - Corfu - Ancona: You can catch a ferry from Corfu to Ancona on a regular basis.
 There are weekly ferry sailings to Ancona with a journey duration of 15 hours.
 Normally, ferries travel overnight.

 Where to book ferry tickets online to Corfu

 On Ferryhopper you can book online ferry tickets to Corfu, Greece.
 Compare all available routes, schedules, departure ports, prices and book your trip with just 4 clicks!